Alex-Sheiko/react-modal/README.md

 # React-modal-window

-This project calculates the total amount of the bill with tips.
+This project implements the opening of a modal window with an animation on the click of a button.
+The modal window can be closed using the button, the ESC button and overlay.

 [Website](https://alex-sheiko.github.io/react-modal-window/)